sous-chefs/redisio/README.md

 Requirements
 ============

-This cookbook builds redis from source, so it should work on any architecture for the supported distributions.
+This cookbook builds redis from source or install it from packages, so it should work on any architecture for the supported distributions.
 Init scripts are installed into /etc/init.d/

 It depends on the ulimit cookbook: https://github.com/bmhatfield/chef-ulimit and the build-essentials cookbook: https://github.com/opscode-cookbooks/build-essential